cube-js/cube/docs/Schema/pre-aggregations.md

 ## refreshKey

 Cube.js also takes care of keeping pre-aggregations up to date.
-Every two minutes on a new request Cube.js will initiate the refresh check.

-By default pre-aggregations are refreshed **every hour**.
+By default pre-aggregations use same `refreshKey` as it's cube defines.

-You can set up a custom refresh check strategy by using `refreshKey`.
+You can set up a custom refresh check strategy by using `refreshKey`:

 ```javascript
 cube(`Orders`, {